tursomari/machtiani-commit-file-retrieval/README.md

 - [x] Turn into a full service:
 - [x] Implement FastAPI endpoints.
 - [x] Pass api key.
+- [x] Fetch and checkout list of projects.
+- [ ] Add list of files to result of find_closest_commits.
 - [ ] Save repo settings:
      - default branch: save in /data/users/repositories/<project>/repo/default_git file
      - you get default from clone
      - always use default on fetch and checkout, later can add branch granularity.
-- [ ] Fetch and checkout list of projects.